markets/awesome-ruby/README.md

 ## Robotics

+* [Arli](https://github.com/kigster/arli) - Arli is the CLI tool for searching, installing, and packaging Arduino libraries with a project using a YAML-based Arlifile.
+It's a "Bundler for Arduino Development".
 * [Artoo](http://artoo.io) - Next generation robotics framework with support for different platforms: Arduino, Leap Motion, Pebble, Raspberry Pi, etc.

 ## RSS